pierrediedhiou/cybersecurity-journey/glossary.md

 - **Alert Triage** — The process of reviewing, classifying and prioritizing security alerts to determine which are real threats (true positives) and which are benign (false positives)
+- **Apache** — The most widely used open-source web server software, commonly used to host WordPress websites and web applications
 ## B
 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker